GECO: Generative Image-to-3D within a SECOnd: Introduction

 \section{Introduction}

-3D digital assets encapsulate geometry and appearance of objects from the real world.
+3D digital assets encapsulate the geometry and appearance of objects from the real world.
 The role of 3D assets is pivotal across a wide range of applications, including movies, digital games, virtual reality, and robotics.
 Despite their importance, generating 3D assets is often labor-intensive and typically restricted to skilled professionals.
-Automating the generation of 3D models can significantly simplify the workload and open up the creation process to beginners.
-In this paper, we study the problem of efficiently producing high-quality 3D assets using a single input image, aiming for fast and faithful reproduction of the original object in the image.
+Automatic and efficient techniques for generating high-fidelity 3D models will greatly simplify the workload and open up the creation process to beginners.
+Therefore, in this paper, we study the problem of efficiently producing high-quality 3D assets using a single input image, aiming for fast and faithful reproduction of the original object in the image.

 Dreamfusion~\cite{poole2022dreamfusion} and the follow-up works~\cite{lin2023magic3d, wang2023prolificdreamer, chen2023fantasia3d, qian2023magic123, liu2023zero, tang2023dreamgaussian} propose to distill 3D neural representations~\cite{mildenhall2021nerf, muller2022instant, kerbl20233dgs} from pretrained large-scale 2D diffusion models~\cite{rombach2022high,saharia2022photorealistic} with score distillation techniques.
 These methods generate high-quality 3D assets with text or image input, however, facing the major drawback that they require 30 minutes of per-scene optimization for only one object, which raises practical concerns in real-time applications.
-On the other hand, reconstruction-based models (e.g., PixelNeRF~\cite{yu2021pixelnerf}, LRM~\cite{hong2023lrm}, TGS~\cite{zou2023triplane}) train a deterministic prediction model for the 3D representation given single image input.
-By leveraging large-scale 3D datasets, such models exhibit a surprising generalization ability over unseen objects, and only require a single forward to obtain the 3D within a second time-frame.
-However, even with numerous parameters, the uncertainty issue of a single image to 3D prediction is fundamentally unsolvable for deterministic methods: unseen regions of a 3D object cannot be fully recovered from the single image input, causing blurriness or incorrect geometries (see \cref{fig:teaser}), especially for unseen regions.
+On the other hand, to accelerate 3D generation, reconstruction-based models (e.g., PixelNeRF~\cite{yu2021pixelnerf}, LRM~\cite{hong2023lrm}, TripoSR~\cite{tochilkin2024triposr}) train a deterministic feed-forward model for predicting 3D representations given a single input image.
+By leveraging large-scale 3D datasets, such models exhibit impressive generalization ability over unseen objects, and only require less than a second to obtain the 3D.
+However, the uncertainty issue of the single image to 3D prediction is fundamentally unsolvable for deterministic methods: unseen regions of a 3D object cannot be fully recovered from the single image input, causing blurriness and incorrect geometries.